Ascend/pytorch/README.md

 ## License

-Ascend Extension for PyTorch has a BSD-style license, as found in the [LICENSE](LICENSE) file.
+TorchNPU has a BSD-style license, as found in the [LICENSE](LICENSE) file.